github/docs/content/get-started/using-git/splitting-a-subfolder-out-into-a-new-repository.md

   ghec: '*'
 shortTitle: Splitting a subfolder
 ---
 If you create a new clone of the repository, you won't lose any of your Git history or changes when you split a folder into a separate repository.
+However, it won't keep the branches and tags of the original repository.

 {% data reusables.command_line.open_the_multi_os_terminal %}